KyungjinJPark/ebro-pixels/README.md

 A lil pixel canvas for the 'eBro's.
 Built on Go just because.

+Use `go install . && ebro-pixels.exe` to build and run

 ## The Jira 📋

 ### The Todo

-- n😅thing

-### Known Issues 🦗
+- Fix Known Issues

-- Any mouse click will draw https://stackoverflow.com/questions/322378/javascript-check-if-mouse-button-down
+  - Any mouse click will draw ✅
   - If you draw too fast:
     - data/grid.json gets corrupted
+      - make a queue of operations
   - "Error saving grid data: unexpected end of JSON input ON Unmarshal ON loadGridData"
-- App slows down over time
+- Is there a better way to send updates to clients?
+  - Maybe seperate TCP server
+- Decrease the number of storage read/writes w local copy

+### Known Issues 🦗 (Moved to TODO)

 ### The Done ✅